Bayesian Evidence Synthesis for the common effect model: Simulation Study

 \section{Simulation Study}

 In this section we compare the performance of the discussed methods through two simulation studies.
-In the first one the total sample size $N$ is retained fixed.
-The main goal is to assess whether the meta-analytic $\widetilde{BF}s$ are providing the same level of evidence as the $BF$ obtained from the full data.
+In the first the total sample size $N$ is retained fixed.
+The main goal is to assess whether the meta-analytic $\widetilde{BF}s$ are providing the same evidence as the $BF$ obtained from the full data.

 The second simulation follows the standard simulation approach typically employed for the comparison of meta-analytic methods, where the total and within-study sample size is random \citep{pateras2018}.
 The main goal of this exercise is to compare the operational characteristics of the approaches under study for increasing $K$.